kwkou/815/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

 	            string endPointAddress = Guid.NewGuid().ToString();

+				// Create and cache the Media Services credentials in a static class variable.
+                _cachedCredentials = new MediaServicesCredentials(
+                                mediaServicesAccountName,
+                                mediaServicesAccountKey,
+								_defaultScope,
+								_chinaAcsBaseAddressUrl);

-	            // Create the context.
+				// Create the API server Uri
+				_apiServer = new Uri(_chinaApiServerUrl);

+                // Used the chached credentials to create CloudMediaContext.
-	            _context = new CloudMediaContext(mediaServicesAccountName, mediaServicesAccountKey);
+                _context = new CloudMediaContext(_apiServer, _cachedCredentials);

 	            // Create the queue that will be receiving the notification messages.
 	            _queue = CreateQueue(storageConnectionString, endPointAddress);